AlfiyaSiddique/TastyTrails/CODE_OF_CONDUCT.md

   **Dismissing or belittling other contributors' ideas or contributions**.

   ## Reporting and Enforcement
-If you witness or experience behavior that violates this Code of Conduct, please report it to the project administrators at  admin@tastytrails.com .
+If you witness or experience behavior that violates this Code of Conduct, please report it to the project admin at alfiyasiddique1708@gmail.com.